 However, a decentralised approach taking advantage of truly modular UPS systems, requires input from experienced engineers who really know how much energy a server rack burns, suppliers with flexible product solutions and end-users and designers who understand the future requirements.
 Creating a community of experts at the project’s feasibility stage could play a significant role in right sizing and optimising the cost versus resilience of a UPS.

-Article originally featured in Networks Europe Magazine January 2020
+Article originally featured in Inside Networks Magazine January 2020